chunloy/lambda-workshop/README.md

 ### What is S3?

-S3 stands for _Simple Storage Service_ and used for cloud data storage.
+S3 stands for _Simple Storage Service_ and is used for cloud data storage.
 In our example, the `sls deploy` command created a bucket used to store all the Flask-related modules, configuration files, etc., needed to run the Lambda.